John Fredson: Early life and education

 Born in 1896 to a Gwich'in family near Table Mountain in what is now designated as Yukon-Koyukuk Census Area, Alaska, John Fredson grew up speaking Gwich'in as his first language.
 Orphaned at a young age, he attended a mission school operated by the Episcopal Church of the United States, where he learned English.
 From an early age, he became highly skilled in following trails, climbing and hunting.

 At the age of 16, Fredson was part of the 1913 climbing expedition of Hudson Stuck, Episcopal Archdeacon of the Yukon, who led the party that ascended Denali, the highest peak in North America.
 Fredson was the base camp manager.
 His role is documented in Stuck's book, Ascent of Denali (reprint 2005).
-Fredson stayed at base camp for 31 days by himself, hunting caribou and Dall sheep, while awaiting the return of the climbing party.
+Fredson stayed at base at camp for 31 days by himself, hunting caribou and Dall sheep, while awaiting the return of the climbing party.
 He saved his ration of sugar for their return.

 With Stuck's encouragement, Fredson gained more formal education, becoming the first native of Athabascan descent to complete high school.
 He attended Sewanee, The University of the South, an Episcopal college in Middle Tennessee, and was the first Alaska Native to graduate from a university.

 While there, Fredson worked with Edward Sapir, a noted linguist, and helped to classify Gwich'in within the Na-Dene language family.
 This work is documented in the book John Fredson Edward Sapir Ha'a Googwandak (1982), a collection of stories that Fredson told to Sapir.
 His work on communicating Gwich'in concepts of space and time may have also influenced Sapir's later work that established the Sapir–Whorf hypothesis.